Food for Hungry Minds FAQs

 The total schooling experience will help enable them to break the cycle of poverty, change the trajectory of their lives for the better, and enable them to contribute to their own communities.

 Who are the beneficiaries of the Food for Hungry Minds program?

 Our primary beneficiaries are children from poor families in depressed communities of Paco, Pandacan, San Andres, Sta.
 Ana, and Leveriza in Manila and the resettlement area of Bangkal in Malolos, Bulacan.

 Can I apply my child as a student of Food for Hungry Minds?

-Each Food for Hungry Minds student is chosen through a selection process open to all those in the community who have completed third grade.
+Each Food for Hungry Minds student is chosen through a selection process open to all those in the Hungry Minds communities who have completed third grade in public schools.

 It is the organization’s policy to accept only one child per household so more families will have access to the opportunity for a holistic Food for Hungry Minds education.